reyharighy/Predictive_Machine_Learning_for_Telco_Customer_Churn/README.md

 ## Data Understanding
 At this stage, Data Understanding is performed with the aim of gaining a deeper understanding of the data characteristics being analyzed before before getting into Explanatory Data Analysis.
 Some steps of preparation are conducted as a slight cleanse process, those are data formatting and duplicates.
 Futher preparation processes will go along with in Explanatory Data Analysis.
 Please find the detailed process in [Data Understanding](Data_Understanding.ipynb).

+## Explanatory Data Analysis
+Explanatory Data Analysis is very critical before building a predictive model.
+This includes identifying patterns, trends, relationships, anomalies in data, as well as revealing insights that may not be visible directly.
+As for visualization, we will use library from **Matplotlib** and **Seaborn**.
+Please find the detailed process in [Explanatory Data Analysis](Explanatory_Data_Analysis.ipynb).